 Baby diaper rashes and how to treat them in an effective and fairly quick way.

-Bathing your newborn daily could delay the drying process of the umbilical cord.
+Bathing your newborn everyday while umbilical cord is still on could delay the drying process of the umbilical cord as it gets wet.
 My son’s umbilical cord took almost five weeks to come off.
-I used to bath him every day, which didn’t let the cord dry out quickly.
+My mistake was: I used to bathe him every day, and would care less about the cord.
+This thing didn’t let the cord dry out quickly.

-Watch out for any signs of infection on the umbilical cord, though it might bleed a little bit which is very normal and you don’t have to worry about that.
+Watch out for any signs of infection like redness and swelling or yellow fluid on the umbilical cord, though it might bleed a little bit, which is normal.
+Other than that, you should know about the signs of an umbilical hernia.

 Read more